MicrosoftDocs/win32/desktop-src/Controls/en-hscroll.md

 ---
 title: EN\_HSCROLL notification code
-description: Sent when the user clicks an edit control's horizontal scroll bar.
+description: Sent when the user clicks an edit controls horizontal scroll bar.
 The parent window of the edit control receives this notification code through a WM\_COMMAND message.
-The parent window is notified before the screen is updated. ms.assetid: 'beaaa80c-4108-4a8e-aed8-04c9a3a08f3e'
+The parent window is notified before the screen is updated. ms.assetid: beaaa80c-4108-4a8e-aed8-04c9a3a08f3e
+keywords:
-keywords: ["EN_HSCROLL notification code Windows Controls"]
+- EN_HSCROLL notification code Windows Controls
 topic_type:
 - apiref
 api_name: